TanzinaTaher/TanzinaTaher.github.io/_pages/education-awards.md

 # Participation and Awards

 * **Dean's List of Honors** (Bachelor of Science)
-* Participated in International Conference on Electronics, Communications, and Information Technology 2021 (ICECIT 2021)
+* Participated in International Conference on Electronics, Communications, and Information Technology 2021 (ICECIT 2021), Dhaka, Bangladesh
 * Participated in 2020 IEEE Region 10 Symposium (TENSYMP 2020), Dhaka, Bangladesh